Skip to content

 • Levels: Basic, Intermediate, Advanced, Expert

-Users that add a skill of this type will be able to save their Proficieny level in the skill e.g. Microsoft Word: Expert
+Users that add a Skill of this Category will be able to save their Proficiency level in the Skill e.g. Microsoft Word: Expert

 Fields